CoreyOliver/Wave_Release/checklist.md

         [x] object received
         [x] set up for edit wave function in main.controller

+[] copy lines
+    [] add button to line with data
+        [] on click move the data to the open form

 clean up later:

-[]add some checks to make sure you don't break the fetch missing data
+[x]add some checks to make sure you don't break the fetch missing data

+[] adjust the request to exclude shipping dates for after
+    [] wave the goods and add shipping date once the whole order is complete instead of when we are waving it